The In Kinship Archives & Performance Fellowship

 Fellows should expect to commit about 5 hours per week to fellowship activities (more during the May and September research intensives) until the rehearsal period beginning in February 2020.
 During the rehearsal period, Fellows should expect to commit about 10 hours per week.
 An overview of the schedule follows:

-May: Research intensive at University of Maine, Orono
+June 2019: Fellowship Orientation Gathering at University of Maine, Orono

 June-August: Check-ins, short workshops scheduled in consultation with Fellows

 September: Guided on-river research intensive scheduled in consultation with Fellows and guides